Codecademy/docs/content/c-sharp/concepts/math-functions/terms/acos/acos.md

   - 'paths/computer-science'
 ---

 The **`Math.Acos()`** method returns the absolute value of the inverse cosine of the argument, measured in radians.
-In other words: It returns the positive angle whose cosine is the specified number.
+In other words, it returns the positive angle whose cosine is the specified number.

 ## Syntax